Welcome back, Rushlin Boy and Broadcast Excellence here as we kick off a brand new week.

 I didn't like the Jetsons.

-I didn't like this is the whole point.
+I didn't like, this is the whole point.

 I didn't read comic books.

-I did not did not watch cartoons.
+I did not watch cartoons.

-There was one time it was a com my mother was gonna have to be gone, so she made me heat up uh Swanson's fried chicken TV dinner.
+My mother was going to have to be gone, so she made me heat up Swanson's fried chicken TV dinner.

-But uh oh, I also watched Clutch Cargo.
+But, oh, I also watched Clutch Cargo.

 Now I do.